 There are many different ways how you can backup your data.
 My preferred solution is to store backups on Amazon S3.
 It's cheap and not that complicated to set up.
-First you need an Amazon account, if you not already have one.
+First, you need an Amazon account if you do not already have one.
 Go to https://aws.amazon.com/s3/ and click Sign Up.

-In the following tutorial I will setup a backup for a self-hosted Gitea server, but you can apply this tutorial to other files you want to backup to S3.
+In the following tutorial, we're going to set up a backup for a self-hosted Gitea server, but you can apply this tutorial to other files you want to backup to S3.

 After signing up, open the S3 web console: https://s3.console.aws.amazon.com/s3/

 Create a new bucket, choose a bucket name, and select the region.
 Be aware that the prices are different depending on the region.
 Check the S3 pricing page.

 We don't need special properties for this bucket and make sure that you do not grant public access to the bucket.

 I usually add a lifecycle rule that automatically moves files after a few days from S3 to Glacier.
 Storing data on Glacier is much cheaper than S3, but downloading from Glacier costs you more, and the files have to be stored at least 90 days on Glacier if you delete them before additional fees apply.
 Glacier is especially useful for backups because you rarely need to download them.